sonic-net/SONiC/doc/stp/MSTP_HLD.md

 MSTP calculates spanning trees on the basis of Multiple Spanning Tree Bridge Protocol Data Units (MST BPDUs).

 <div align="center">
-MSTP BPDU Format<br>
 <img src="images/MSTP_BPDU.png" alt="MSTP BPDU">
+<p>MSTP BPDU Format</p>
 </div><br>
 <div align="center">
-MSTI Configuration Messages<br>
 <img src="images/MSTI_config_message.PNG" alt="MSTP Config Message">
+<p>MSTI Configuration Messages</p>
 </div>

+*Refer to [RFC IEEE 802.1s-2002](https://standards.ieee.org/ieee/802.1s/1042/) for MSTP BPDU details.*

 # Requirements
+1. Support the creation of Multiple Spanning Tree Instances (MSTIs).
-1. Support the assignment of multiple VLAN(s) to multiple spanning tree identifiers (MSTI) within each region.
+1. Support the assignment of one or more VLANs to a specific MSTI within a region.
 1. Support the option to assign a region name and revision number to MSTP regions in order to achieve unique identification of VLAN to instance mapping across switches.
 1. Support path selection and forwarding behaviour in MSTI to optimize network performance within each instance by configuring a distinct root bridge.
-1. Support the configuration of spanning tree parameters such as forward delay, hello timer, hop count, max age.
+1. Support the configuration of spanning tree parameters such as forward delay, hello timer, hop count and max age.
 1. The Destination Mac Address will be 01:80:C2:00:00:00 for MSTP BPDUs.
-1. Support compatibility with networks employing different spanning tree protocols, such as STP, RSTP via Protocol Migration.
+1. Support compatibility with networks employing different spanning tree protocols, such as STP, RSTP and PVST via Protocol Migration.

 # Architecture Design
 Following diagram explains the architectural design and linkages for MSTP.
 MSTP uses multiple existing SONiC containers, configuration details of each is mentioned below as well.